 3. Aluminum.
 This material is a champion in durability, ensuring superb protection from the sun and other elements, requiring little to almost no maintenance.
 This means no possibility of warping, cracking or rotting.

-4. Alumawood®.
-If you want a material that combines the best features of the three previous options, go for Alumawood.
+4. Elitewood®.
+If you want a material that combines the best features of the three previous options, go for Elitewood.
 It is strong and lightweight much like aluminum panels, without the heat retention.
 It also emulates the rich look of authentic wood grain while offering better resistance against water and moisture damage.
-Additionally, Alumawood can provide the maintenance-free performance vinyl is known for.
+Additionally, Elitewood can provide the maintenance-free performance vinyl is known for.

 Why Work with a Professional?

 Patio covers, no matter how beautiful or sturdy, will require a professional to install them.
 This way, you can ensure the work will go smoothly, from start to finish.
 Proper installation also allows this home upgrade to deliver the exceptional sun protection and long-lasting performance you expect.

 If you were considering taking the DIY route for this project, you’ll find that’s not the best idea because:

 1. Patio cover installation is complex work.
 Being handy with tools and having pure determination certainly are admirable, but this home improvement project may prove difficult to the untrained homeowner.
 Working with a pro, however, helps ensure all the bases are covered.
 They’re already deeply familiar with the structural and design aspects of your patio cover, so they should have no trouble installing it to exact specifications.